kimmelsg/cj-temporal-models/README.md

 ###### Creating Temporal Models
 When a Temporal Model is created it automatically resolves any scheduling conflicts.
 If the created Model overlaps with a scheduled Model then the scheduled model will be removed.
-Any already started Temporal Models will have their valid_end set to the valid_start of the Temporal Model that is being created.
+Any already started Models will have their valid_end set to the valid_start of the Model that is being created.
 Temporal Models cannot be created in the past.

 ###### Updating Temporal Models